songzy12/songzy12.github.io/about.md

 * The question classification module to classify the user query into one of the predefined categories.
 We use SVM model together with n-gram TF-IDF features.
 The F1 score is 0.77 on our test dataset.
 * The question matching module to match the user query to one of our predefined questions.
 We run experiments with the MatchZoo toolkit, the precision of the best model is about 0.84.
 * The system is running online on <http://www.xuetangx.com>.

-#### Microsoft STCA (2018 Summer)

-* We apply the Wide & Deep model to the CTR prediction task using TensorFlow.
-* Four types of features are used: article, user, context, and combined features.
-* The AUC is about 0.89 on our dataset, higher than FM model by 0.05.

 #### Ever (2018 Spring - 2018 Autumn)